wp-plugins/miniorange-login-openid/readme.txt

 2. Customize Social login and Social sharing buttons/icons.
 3. Add miniOrange Social Login and Social plugin through Display Options.
 4. For adding widgets, go to `Appearance->Widgets`.
 From available widgets you will find `miniOrange - Social Login`, `miniOrange Sharing - Horizontal` and `miniOrange Sharing - Vertical` widgets.
 Drag it to chosen widget area where you want it to appear.
+5. For adding icons to page, use Shortcodes [miniorange_social_login], [miniorange_social_sharing], [miniorange_social_sharing_vertical].
+Further go to Shortcode tab to customize them.
-5. Now visit your site and you will see login and sharing icons.
+6. Now visit your site and you will see login and sharing icons.

 == Frequently Asked Questions ==